New website and resources aim to spur “millions more” older adults to participate in Active Aging Week®

 The overall theme of 2015 Active Aging Week is Live Your Adventure.
 Seven AAW Theme Days address more specific aspects of health and aging – including foot health, the benefits of aquatic exercise and walking.

-ICAA urges any organizations or individuals interested in participating in Active Aging Week 2015 to visit the new Active Aging Week website (www.activeagingweek.com) for guidance on organizing and registering events.
+ICAA urges any organizations interested in participating in Active Aging Week 2015 to visit the new Active Aging Week website (www.activeagingweek.com) for guidance on organizing and registering events.

 About Active Aging Week